kmarciniszyn/personal-homepage-react/README.md

 Welcome to my personal home page.
 I'm glad you decided to visit my site.

 From this page you can learn more about my programming skills and what I want to learn in the future.
 I also left a contact for me there.

+I added a theme change for dark mode lovers.
+You can find the mode switch at the top of the page.

 ## Technologies
 - React